 There are many terms, words and phrases used when referring to trusses and joists.
-Therefore, to make things a little less complicated we have put together the below glossary to explain the most important and widely used industry and technical terms.

 The uppermost point of a truss.